GavenDcosta/FitnessSite_MERN/README.md

  This is the same as my FitnessSite_React_RapidAPI project repository.

- But in this one i made a clone of the ExercideDB API of RapidAPI and using that instead.
+ But in this one i made a clone of the ExerciseDB API of RapidAPI and used that instead.

  This is made using MERN stack.